eddyaboumansour/Architecture_Des_Gares/README.md

 # Features

-- Retrieval of API's data then display in a list, on a map, or a screen containing the detail of a specific train station
+- Retrieval of API's data then display in a list, on a map, or a screen containing the details of a specific train station
 - Addition of elements in the favorites list, then filter it
 - Application composed of:
 3 Fragments (Train stations list, train station positions on a map, application's information)